Sheffield and Yorkshire house prices in 2026: the latest data and what it means

 - Walkley (S6): typically £160,000 to £240,000 for terraced and semi

-For the latest Sheffield-specific data, see the ONS housing prices in Sheffield page.
+For the latest Sheffield-specific data, see the ONS housing prices in Sheffield page or the Land Registry UKHPI tool.

 What about Doncaster, Rotherham, Barnsley, and Chesterfield?